FNCE 5310 – Introduction to U.S. Capital Markets

 1.50 credits.
 Students must complete work on projects sponsored by businesses and other organizations.
 Projects vary from applied research outputs to tangible products such as software.

-FNCE 5344 – Advanced Issues and Applications in Risk Management III
+FNCE 5344 – Enterprise Risk Management

 The MSFRM Program is designed to provide a “Real World Approach to Risk Management Theory.”
 The most important way the Program delivers on this is via its Experiential Learning Requirement, which is a Milestone that must be met by each student.
 Though there is a wide range of options that can be chosen by the student, they all deliver the real world experience that this requirement demands.